Foreign relations of North Korea: Nuclear weapons program

 North Korea's nuclear research program started with Soviet help in the 1960s, on condition that it joined the Nuclear Non-Proliferation Treaty (NPT).
 In the 1980s an indigenous nuclear reactor development program started with a small experimental 5 MWe gas-cooled reactor in Yongbyon, with a 50 MWe and 200 MWe reactor to follow.
 Concerns that North Korea had non-civilian nuclear ambitions were first raised in the late 1980s and almost resulted in their withdrawal from the NPT in 1994.
 However, the Agreed Framework and the Korean Peninsula Energy Development Organization (KEDO) temporarily resolved this crisis by having the US and several other countries agree that in exchange for dismantling its nuclear program, two light-water reactors (LWRs) would be provided with moves toward normalization of political and economic relations.
 This agreement started to break down from 2001 because of slow progress on the KEDO light water reactor project and U.S. President George W. Bush's Axis of Evil speech.
 After continued allegations from the United States, North Korea declared the existence of uranium enrichment programs during a private meeting with American military officials.
 North Korea withdrew from the Nuclear Non-Proliferation Treaty on January 10, 2003.
 In 2006, North Korea conducted its first nuclear test.

 In the third (and last) phase of the fifth round of six-party talks were held on February 8, 2007, and implementation of the agreement reached at the end of the round has been successful according to the requirements of steps to be taken by all six parties within 30 days, and within 60 days after the agreement, including normalization of US-North Korea and Japanese-North Korean diplomatic ties, but on the condition that North Korea ceases to operate its Yongbyon nuclear research centre.

 North Korea conducted further nuclear tests in 2009, 2013, January and September 2016, and 2017.
 In 2018, North Korea ceased conducting nuclear and intercontinental ballistic missile tests.
 Kim Jong Un signed the Panmunjom Declaration committing to "denuclearisation of the Korean Peninsula" and affirmed the same commitment in a subsequent meeting with US President Donald Trump.

 Diplomatic relations

 North Korea is often perceived as the "Hermit kingdom", completely isolated from the rest of the world, but North Korea maintains diplomatic relations with 164 independent states.

-The country also has bilateral relations with the State of Palestine, the Sahrawi Arab Democratic Republic, and the European Union.
+The country also has bilateral relations with Palestine, the Sahrawi Arab Democratic Republic, and the European Union.

 In October 2023, North Korea announced that it will be ending its diplomatic missions with several countries around the world.
 It declared to shut down dozens of embassies, including in Spain, Hong Kong, Nepal, Bangladesh, and many countries in Africa.
 South Korea suspected that this announcement was a sign of North Korea's struggle to earn money overseas due to international sanctions.

 List of countries which North Korea maintains diplomatic relations with: